emarsden/pgmacs/README.md

 The library has been tested with PostgreSQL version 16.2, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
-The code has been tested with Emacs 29.2 on Linux.
-It requires version 29.x because it uses the `vtable` library.
+The code has mostly been tested with Emacs 29.2 on Linux, but should work as expected on Microsoft Windows and MacOS.
+It requires Emacs version 29.x because it uses the `vtable` library.

 ## License